Apple Cranberry Tart

 - 1 tsp. cream or milk

-In food processor, blend flour, sugar, and salt; add butter and pulse until butter is in 1/4" pieces.
+In a food processor, blend flour, sugar, and salt; add butter and pulse until butter is in 1/4" pieces.
 Add 7 tbsp. ice water; pulse until moist clumps form, adding additional water by the tbsp. until dough just starts to form a ball.
 Remove from processor, carefully gathering dough into a ball on a clean, lightly floured surface; divide ball in half.
 Flatten each piece of dough into a disk; wrap one in plastic and refrigerate while you work with the other.
 On a lightly floured surface, roll out one disc about 12" in diameter, then gently drop and press crust into in a 10" tart pan with removable bottom; refrigerate.

 In a large mixing bowl, combine apples and next 8 ingredients through nutmeg until well mixed.
 Spread evenly into prepared shell.
 Roll out second crust similarly to the first; cut into 10-12 1" wide strips.
 Using a long, narrow spatula, carefully lift strips onto pie, placing 5-6 strips an even distance apart in the same direction.
 Rotate pie 90°; arrange remaining strips an even distance apart perpendicular to the first set.
 Lightly press and crimp strips together with bottom crust and each other, carefully slicing off excess dough around the circumference of the pan.